 We are one of the leading developers and operators of large-scale, integrated logistics and trade centers in the PRC, based on GFA, industry coverage and range of supporting services and facilities offered, according to Colliers International.
-Leveraging our experience and brand reputation, we currently have six projects in different stages of development located in regional economic hubs in Shenzhen, Nanning, Nanchang, Xi'an, Harbin and Zhengzhou, China, with a total planned GFA of 47.3 million sq.m.
+Leveraging our experience and brand reputation, we currently have seven projects in different stages of development located in regional economic hubs in Shenzhen, Nanning, Nanchang, Xi'an, Harbin and Zhengzhou, China, with a total GFA of 17.9 million sq.m. of land acquired, while the latest project in Hefei, China is under planning.

 Our business model is built on a premise of "One Body with Two Wings," with the "One Body" represented by our large-scale integrated logistics and trade centers, designed to serve as key commercial hubs to satisfy the economic and industrial needs of the regions in which we operate, and the "Two Wings" represented by the supporting residential and commercial facilities, designed to facilitate the operations of our trade center tenants and their customers.
 We complement our trade center operations by providing comprehensive supporting facilities including hotel, office, warehouse, exhibition and conference facilities and third-party banking services.
-Our residential facilities further complement our trade center operations by providing convenient, high-quality accommodations for our trade center tenants, as well as providing cash flows to cover a portion of project-related capital expenditures.
+Our residential facilities further complement our trade center tenants, as well as providing cash flows to cover a portion of project-related capital expenditures.
 Our business model is further augmented by the on-site presence of PRC government agencies, which offer a diverse range of services to trade center tenants and other customers.